December 7, 2021 |

 As the days reached their optimal length in 2021's summer solstice (June 21), a colorful sunset in Heritage Oak Vineyard on Lodi's east side.

-At the tail end of June, a first sign of the annual veraison (change of color in red wine grapes) on the east side of the Mokelumne River-Lodi AVA.
+At the tail end of June, the first sign of the annual veraison (change of color in red wine grapes) on the east side of the Mokelumne River-Lodi AVA.

 As the grapevine clusters are set aglow by violets and reds.